processone/docs.ejabberd.im/content/developer/xmpp-clients-bots/proposed-extensions/muc-sub.md

 More generally, it is straightforward to handle them through ejabberd developer API to implement custom mechanisms.

-Subscription are delivered to online users.
-If user has no active session, serveur can choose to broadcast to user through a push notification.
+Subscriptions are delivered to online users.
+If the user has no active session, the server can choose to broadcast to the user through a push notification.

-When a session is open, if the server detect that the user has not been recently active, or for any other reason, the server can still forward the message to a push notification service to warn the user that new messages are available in a MUC room.
+When a session is opened, if the server detects that the user has not been recently active, or for any other reason, the server can still forward the message to a push notification service to warn the user that new messages are available in a MUC room.